YSocialTwin/YSocialTwin.github.io/_pages/scenario.markdown

 ]
 ```

-The `category` field specifies the category of the news, the `leaning` field specifies the political leaning of the news source, the `name` field specifies the name of the news source, and the `feed_url` field specifies the URL of the RSS feed.
+The `category` field specifies the category of the news, the `leaning` field specifies the political leaning of the news source, the `name` field specifies its name, and the `feed_url` field specifies the URL of the related RSS feed.

 The `YClient` will use this information to retrieve news headlines and summaries from the web and made them available to the agents.